-5 Locative Shift in gestures36
+5 Locative Shift in gestures?37

-We will now suggest that some important properties of Locative Shift in ASL can be replicated with some uncommon varieties of speech-accompanying gestures in spoken language.
-While our discussion is exploratory, this research direction should serve two purposes.37 First, from a theoretical and typological perspective, sign language with iconicity should be compared to speech-plus-gestures rather than to speech alone, as intimated by Goldin-Meadow and Brentari 2017.
+We will now suggest that some properties of Locative Shift in ASL might be replicated with some uncommon varieties of speech-accompanying gestures in spoken language.
+While our discussion is explicitly exploratory, this research direction should serve two purposes.38

+First, from a theoretical and typological perspective, sign language with iconicity should be compared to speech-plus-gestures rather than to speech alone, as intimated by Goldin-Meadow and Brentari 2017.
 It is thus essential to understand whether Locative Shift can be replicated in spoken language, in particular with gestures.

 Second, the gestures we will consider are probably quite rare - although this point would have to be established rigorously.
 If so, they make it possible to test grammatical/semantic knowledge that speakers have with very little direct evidence for.
 In case the judgments we discuss are robust, they might conceivably derive from general properties of Universal Grammar and/or iconic representations, which might explain why Locative Shift is found in several sign languages.
+While our discussion is preliminary, we hope it will pave the way for more systematic (and possibility experimental) investigations in the future.

-36 The results of this section are summarized in Schlenker 2017c.
+37 The results of this section are also discussed in Schlenker 2017c.

-37 Unless otherwise noted, gestural data reflect the judgments of two linguists that were consulted; they are native speakers of American English and are not signers.
+38 Unless otherwise noted, gestural data reflect the judgments of two linguists that were consulted; they are native speakers of American English and are not signers.
 Some related French data were assessed by French-speaking linguists but are not reported here.